 Candles suitable for use in true aromatherapy are available, but they are harder to find and are generally are more costly.

 The Choice of Wax Used to Produce the Candles

-Beeswax, soy, other vegetable based waxes and perhaps bayberry are the waxes of choice by those who are environmentally conscious and by those involved in aromatherapy.
+Beeswax, soy, and other vegetable based waxes are the waxes of choice by those who are environmentally conscious and by those involved in aromatherapy.
 Those wishing to produce natural candles face several challenges because of pros and cons of each wax and the higher cost of each wax.
 Soy, for instance is a soft wax.
 Aside from small votives and tea lights, larger soy based candles are usually available only as larger container candles.
 Beeswax is a much firmer wax, but is expensive and has its very distinctive but pleasant honey-like aroma and color.

 The Large Quantity Essential Oil Required to Make Aromatic Candles

 I have repeatedly been informed that it requires a significant amount of essential oil in order for the fragrance of the essential oil to be detectable in the candle.
 As a result, most candles on the market use synthetic fragrance oils.
 The same holds true for bar soap manufacture, though it's easier to find all-natural bars of soap than it is to find all-natural candles fragranced only with essential oils.

 Colorants Included In the Candles

 Aside from a single day course in beeswax candle making, I haven't actively made candles, and I cannot personally comment on what natural colorant options are available to candle makers.
 Several brightly colored herbs and fruit fibers may work successfully when blended with natural waxes and burned.
 I, however, would recommend using caution when purchasing brightly colored candles that do not list the ingredients.